weirtz/nullnut-drive/README.md

-# nullnut-drive
+# Nullnut Drive

-Infotainment system based program for cars.
+Infotainment system based program for cars intended to run on a compact compute device such as a raspberry pi